RaenonX/SCCIEOANS/readme.md

 * Record the start time and the end time of the meeting
 #### /staff
 This page will have some way to access the functions below:
-* Detailed stats of the meeting record (Contact YuShun when working on this section)
+* Detailed stats of the meeting record
+#### /user
+This domain does not have the page for "index," but this is the domain which contains some identity processing related functions.

 ### Backend
 Basically the system will have these databases (Bolded item is the index of the database):